Skip to main content

 Safer Choice

 Safer Choice helps purchasers find products that perform and contain ingredients that are safer for human health and the environment.
+Safer Choice includes practices that reduce, eliminate, or prevent pollution at its source, such as using safer ingredients in products.
+Learn more about Safer Choice.

 Integrated Pest Management

 By using integrated pest management instead of solely relying on extensive pesticide applications, schools can reduce pest populations and reduce the use of pesticides, making schools safer for children and school personnel.
+Learn more about integrated pest management principles.

-Pests in Schools and Their Control
+Pests in Schools & Their Control

 Healthy School Environments